-Welcome to the website of the Holy Cross Benedictines of Adoration, an autocephalous and idiorrhythmic monastic congregation in the Liberal Catholic/Anglo-Catholic tradition.
+Welcome to the website of the Holy Cross Benedictines of Adoration (founded 2013), an autocephalous and idiorrhythmic monastic congregation in the Liberal/Old Catholic and Anglo-Catholic traditions.

 By the vow of Stability a member commits to stay with our community "through thick and thin".
 Not to abandon their vocation for some trivial reason or move on to what they may perceive to be a better community.
 People do make vows and then leave, such is a fact of life in a dispersed order, as much as in a regular residential community, however such decisions must not be taken hastily, because the grass, in fact, is rarely "greener on the other side".
 St Benedict well understood the human tendency to wander off in search of pastures new when the going gets tough, so the vow of stability serves as an anchor to hold us through those inevitable tough times.